cloudogu/k8s-component-operator/docs/operations/creating_components_en.md

   - .gitignore
 - Determine the K8s resources of the component:
   - As K8s controller: Include the `k8s-controller.mk` Makefile to generate the K8s resources
-  - Otherwise: Create the Make target `k8s-create-temporary-resource`, which is responsible for creating the K8s resources
 - Create Helm chart `Chart.yaml` in `k8s/helm/` with `make helm-init-chart`
 - If necessary, enter [Component Dependencies](#component-dependencies) in the `Chart.yaml`.
 - Create a [Component Patch Template](#component-patch-template)